6957: Seminar on cosmology and selected problems in gravitational lensing research (master in astrophysics)

 In a nutshell: General rules for speakers

-The seminar is a great opportunity to practise and improve your presentation skills.
+This seminar is -- well, no longer -- a great opportunity to practise and improve your presentation skills.
 Especially graduate and PhD students should seize this opportunity.

 Please consider the following guideline for your presentation: